Reception Class - Mrs Isherwood

 Welcome to Reception Class

 Hello I am Mrs Isherwood and I am the EYFS class teacher.
 I work with Miss Carr Monday to Thursday.
-On a Friday Miss Carr teaches Reception Class with support from Coach Chris.
+On a Friday Mrs Goodwin teaches Reception Class with Miss Carr.

 There are 26 children in the Reception Class.

 We are a self contained classroom with access to outside provision and have our own toilets.

 Children should bring a named water bottle into school each day and fruit is available in the afternoon.

 If you have any questions or concerns please don't hesitate to contact me over Class Dojo.
 Our set school hours are 8am until 5pm.
 Please register to see regular updates and messages.

 At Brookfield Community Primary School we want children to enjoy their first years at school and in our EYFS we provide a safe, caring, inclusive environment where children can learn and grown in all areas of their development.
 Communication is important to us and we value the relationship that we develop with parents throughout this vital year of the children's learning journey.